-GUEST POST: Did you know that pizza is only eaten for dinner in Italy?
-My sister BJ shares some interesting culinary revelations from a recent trip to Sicily.
+EDITOR’S NOTE: Did you know that pizza is only eaten for dinner in Italy?
+Traveleater BJ Young shares some interesting culinary revelations from a recent trip to Sicily.

 My husband and I recently took a week-long trip to Sicily, the island in the Mediterranean Sea that is probably more well-known for film scenes of “guns left and cannoli taken”, and less so for the surprisingly large concentration of charming hillside towns (many of which are UNESCO World Heritage sites).
 Apart from the good-looking scenery and blissful freedom from the usual tourist mobs that descend on more well-travelled cities, we were also quite surprised to learn a few things about Italians and their food, and how passionate they can be about the authentic Italian dining experience.
 Here are just a few things we learned: